fogfish/gurl/doc/user-guide.md

 #### Request payload

-The `func Send(data interface{}) http.Arrow` transmits the payload to destination URL.
-The function takes Go data types (e.g. maps, struct, etc) and encodes its to binary using `Content-Type` header as a hint.
+The `func Send(data interface{}) http.Arrow` transmits the payload to the destination URL.
+The function takes Go data types (e.g. maps, struct, etc) and encodes it to binary using `Content-Type` header as a hint.
 The function fails if content type is not defined or not supported by the library.

 ```go
 type MyType struct {